-There were 347 motorcycle fatalities in 20171 (the latest available statistics), a nine per cent increase on the previous year.
-Bearing in mind that motorcyclists make up less than three per cent of vehicles on the UK’s roads, the disproportionately high figure shows how risky motorcycling can be.
+There were 336 motorcycle fatalities in 2019 (the latest available statistics), a five per cent fall on the previous year, but still accounting for 19 per cent of all road deaths.
+Motorcyclists make up less than three per cent of vehicles on the UK’s roads, so the disproportionately high figure shows how risky motorcycling can be.

-“That’s why we’re not only encouraging riders to give themselves a ‘skills MOT’ during the early part of this season, we’re also urging drivers and pedestrians to make a special point of looking out for motorcyclists, especially at junctions.
-After all, it’s here around 30 riders are killed or injured every day.
+“But we’re also urging drivers and pedestrians to make a special point of looking out for motorcyclists, especially at junctions where riders are particularly at risk.”

 Follow GEM’s five simple ‘lifesaver’ safety tips and reduce the risk of being involved in a collision:

 - If you’ve had your bike in the garage for the winter, ensure it’s serviced, tax, insured and road legal before you take it out.

 - Use the start of the riding season to invest in a refresher day with a training professional.
 Search online for motorcycle training days or consult your local club or advanced motorcyclists’ group.

 - Ensure self-preservation is your priority.
 The predominant cause of motorcycle crashes is the failure of car drivers to detect and recognise motorcycles in traffic.
 So wear high visibility clothing on all journeys, and ride in a way that gives others a better chance of seeing you.

 - Don’t ride beyond your comfort zone, especially if you’re riding in a group.
 If your friends are cornering too quickly for you, let them go and join them at the next junction.

 - Try not to dwell on your errors as go along.
 Plan well ahead, anticipate the next hazards.
 When you stop for a break, reflect on anything that didn’t go to plan, ask what you have learnt and how you can reduce the chance of the same thing happening again.